ubuntu-tribe/Utribe-Portal-Quantum/README.md

 - Add custom logic for quantum-resistant key management in the authentication or wallet connection process.
 - Use the centralized config in `appkit.ts` to add new networks or adapters as needed.

+## Login Auth
+Once User is logged in (Key authenticated and reconstructed) there will be a API backend call to get JWT token for the app.
+- Oliver will add this part next.

 ## Getting Started
 1. Install dependencies:
 	 ```sh